Individual Claims Reserving using Activation Patterns: Numerical Application

 \subsection{Estimation}

-We apply our model to the data introduced in Section \ref{sec:data}.
-We present the results of the model fitting performed for the three components of the model, namely the activation patterns, payment patterns and severities.
-Since with work with automobile claims and given the limited number of development years available in our dataset, we work with the activation patterns and payment vectors for development years $j=1$ and $j=2$.
-For the claims that are already in at least their third development year at the evaluation of the reserves, we apply the methodology laid out in Section \ref{sec:j+k}.
+We apply our model to the data introduced in Section~\ref{sec:data}.
+We present the estimation results performed for the three components of the model: the activation patterns, payment patterns, and payment severities.

+From our observations in Section~\ref{sec:data}, we assume that the activation patterns in our dataset do not change anymore after development period $j^* = 4$.
+Considering the information provided in Table~\ref{tab:actidelays}, where we see that almost all claims activate the different insurance coverages no later than four periods after their reporting date, this seems to be a valid assumption.

+Appendix \ref{ap:data_sep} illustrates how we separate our dataset into a training and a valuation set, choosing the $1^{\text{st}}$ of January 2019 as valuation date of the reserves.

+Since we have $j^*=4$ and only consider RBNS claims, we use the model starting from Section \ref{sec:j_plus_k} for claims in development periods $j=2$ to $j=4$ and from Section \ref{sec:j_star_plus_k} for claims in development periods $j>4$.
+Before going further with the model fitting and reserves simulations, we illustrate in Example 2 and Figure \ref{fig:Fig6} how the model handles a given claim from our dataset. \\~\\

+\textit{Example 2.
+We consider claim $i$, illustrated in Figure~\ref{fig:Fig6}, for which we want to estimate the reserves on January $1^{\text{st}}$, 2019.
+Claim $i$ was reported in the period ranging from January $1^{\text{st}}$ 2018 to June $30^{\text{th}}$ 2018.
+This is its first development period, $j=1$.
+At the valuation date, we observed the activation patterns, payment patterns, and payment severities for the first and second development periods, as claim $i$ enters development period $j=3$.
+We now have to predict the activation patterns, payment patterns, and payment severities for development periods $j=3$ and $j=4$.
+Since we assume that the activation patterns do not change anymore after the $4^{\text{th}}$ development period, we can then predict the total remaining severity as of development period $j>4$.}